 Perhaps the most famous ultra running documentary (also available on Netflix).
 This video documents the race, but even more the people around it: race organiser Gary Cantrell (aka Lazarus Lake — who will be attending the Ultra X Summit this summer as our headline speaker) and the crazy story surrounding this event.

-Ultra x mexico 2019
+Ultra X Mexico 2019

-It was an incredibly special event, set on the same trails as the famous Caballo Blanco race featured in the book “Born to Run” and did not follow the script many were expecting…
+It was an incredibly special event, set on the same trails as the famous Caballo Blanco race featured in the book Born to Run and did not follow the script many were expecting…

-The Source is a documentary film that explores ultrarunning legend Courtney Dauwalter’s incredible source of will.
+The Source is a documentary film that explores ultra running legend Courtney Dauwalter’s incredible source of will.
 How does this normal (on the outside), sweetie-loving, beer-drinking athlete, go about racing for hours and sometimes days on end in 200+ mile races, beating men and women alike?

 The great Ann Trason compared running 100 miles to living Life in a Day.
 This film follows the journey of four female runners at the Western States Endurance Run 2016 and succinctly illustrates the ups and downs of ultra running.

-Found on 49: Story of Jim Walmsley
+Found On 49: The Story of Jim Walmsley

 Jim Walmsley is one of the greatest ultra runners on the planet at the moment.
-Having crushed the Western States course record in 2019, he has set his goals high for 2019 with Comrades and UTMB, two of the biggest ultra marathons on the planet (both take place within 2 months of each other).
+Having crushed the Western States course record in 2019, he has set his goals high for 2019 with Comrades and UTMB, two of the biggest ultra marathons on the planet (both take place within two months of each other).

-Karl Meltzer: Made to be Broken
+Karl Meltzer: Made To Be Broken

-Thousands of people attempt an Appalachian Trail thru-hike every year, yet only one in four hikers finish the journey, and they typically take five to seven months to complete it…
+Thousands of people attempt an Appalachian Trail thru-hike every year, yet only one in four hikers finish the journey, and they typically take five to seven months to complete it.

 Ultramarathon Man: 50 Marathons, 50 States, 50 Days

 Dean Karnazes is arguably the most famous ultramarathoner in the history of the sport.
 This documentary chronicles the feat that put him on the map and brought the idea of ultrarunning to the attention of the mass public.